Skip to content

 Variables

-Because some commands contain multiple keys, such as the mset command, the variables KEYS, KEY_INDEXES, and SLOTS are all array types.
-If you are certain that a command has only one key, you can directly use KEYS[1], KEY_INDEXES[1], SLOTS[1].
+Because some commands contain multiple keys, such as MSET, the variables KEYS, KEY_INDEXES, and SLOTS are all array types.
+If you are certain that a command has only one key, you can directly use KEYS[1], KEY_INDEXES[1], and SLOTS[1].

 VariableTypeExampleDescription

-GROUPstring"LIST"The group to which the command belongs, conforming to Command key specifications.
-You can check the group field for each command in commands
+GROUPstring"LIST"The command group, conforming to Command key specifications.
+You can check the group field for each command in commands.

 Functions